Coherent-Partners/spark-python-sdk/docs/readme.md

 You may notice by now that `folder` and `service` names when combined form a base identifier to locate a resource in the Spark platform for a particular environment and tenant.
-I term this _Service URI_ locator.
+We term this _Service URI_ locator.

 Given that this locator may be part of either the final URL or the request payload, it is recommended to use plain strings (i.e., not URL-encoded) when referring to